• Skip to content

 Lenders mortgage insurance (LMI) is insurance taken out by a lender to cover loss arising from default by a mortgagor.

-• An LMI policy over property in NSW is exempt from insurance duty provided that the premium for that policy was paid on or after 1 July 2017.
+An LMI policy over property in NSW is exempt from insurance duty, provided the premium for that policy was paid on or after 1 July 2017.

 Trustees of superannuation plans

-Policies of life insurance being group superannuation investment policies that are owned by the trustee of a superannuation plan, which are for the benefit of more than one member of the superannuation plan are exempt from duty.
+Policies of life insurance that are group superannuation investment policies, owned by the trustee of a superannuation plan, which are for the benefit of more than one member of the superannuation plan, are exempt from duty.

 Property of the Crown

-Insurance covering property of the Crown that is located in New South Wales is exempt from duty.
+Insurance covering property of the Crown located in NSW is exempt from duty.

 Exempt insurance includes insurance: